sekl/sebastianklier.com/_posts/2018-01-18-beginner-resources-to-dapp-development-with-ethereum.md

 When it comes to actually developing your DApp, the [Truffle framework](http://truffleframework.com) is used by most DApps to handle common issues such as migrating your contracts and testing.
 When you set it up I suggest first going through their tutorial [Ethereum Pet Shop](http://truffleframework.com/tutorials/pet-shop).
 They also provide several [Truffle Boxes](http://truffleframework.com/boxes/) to quickly get started with the most common frontend libraries.

 Once you have a basic DApp ready, even if it's just a tutorial app, you will want to understand how to use testnets to test and deploy those apps.
-During development you will likely use [restrpc](https://github.com/ethereumjs/testrpc) and later on switch to [geth](https://github.com/ethereum/go-ethereum/wiki/geth) in order to connect to the official testnets Rinkeby or Ropsten, both of which let you deploy your contracts and test them without using any real Ether.
-You could also use [Truffle's Ganache app](https://github.com/trufflesuite/ganache) which they use in their tutorial for local testing, although I've found testrpc to still be better suited for the time being.
+During development you will likely use [restrpc](https://github.com/ethereumjs/testrpc) (note: this is Ganache-CLI now) and later on switch to [geth](https://github.com/ethereum/go-ethereum/wiki/geth) in order to connect to the official testnets Rinkeby or Ropsten, both of which let you deploy your contracts and test them without using any real Ether.
+You could also use [Truffle's Ganache app](https://github.com/trufflesuite/ganache) which they use in their tutorial for local testing and gives you a nice GUI.

 For building a real DApp I also strongly recommend [OpenZeppelin](https://openzeppelin.org), a set of libraries to make Smart Contract development more secure and avoid common mistakes.